Wofford hosts North Florida following Oriol’s 30-point game - WTOP News

 Spartanburg, South Carolina; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: North Florida plays Wofford after Kamrin Oriol scored 30 points in North Florida’s 122-67 victory over the New College of Florida Mighty Banyans.
+BOTTOM LINE: North Florida visits Wofford after Kamrin Oriol’s 30-point outing in North Florida’s 122-67 victory over the New College of Florida Mighty Banyans.

-Wofford went 7-6 at home last season while going 19-16 overall.
-The Terriers averaged 6.0 steals, 2.5 blocks and 10.0 turnovers per game last season.
+Wofford went 19-16 overall a season ago while going 7-6 at home.
+The Terriers averaged 14.9 assists per game on 26.7 made field goals last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.